Table of Contents

-We read alot about how single use plastic bottles such as those used for drinking water in Malta cause polution and damage the environment, but do we know the whole story about bottled water in Malta; do we know the truth?
+We read a lot about how single use plastic bottles such as those used for drinking water in Malta cause pollution and damage the environment, but do we know the whole story about bottled water in Malta; do we know the truth?

 In this article we will try and get to the bottom of the story about single use plastic bottles in Malta and see the bigger picture.